CSE512-15S/fp-fiannaca-sonyaa/README.md

 ![summary image](https://github.com/CSE512-15S/fp-fiannaca-sonyaa/raw/master/assets/summary.png)

-**Abstract:** FlowViz is a library which supports the development of visual programming languages by handling all of the low level visualization and language graph details for you. *FlowViz* is designed to make it easy for developers to create new visual programming languages (VPL).
-FlowViz handles the internals of managing the visual language graph, only requiring developers to specify the types of nodes and constraints between nodes in their VPL.
-This specifically is targeted at allowing for the development of end-user programming systems in which the "programming language" consists of a series of interconnected nodes.
+**Abstract:** Developing a flow-based visual programming language (VPL) is a tedious task due to the fact that it requires writing a large amount of code for simply rendering programs to the screen on top of the code for managing the syntax of the language.
+While a large number of VPL's exist (e.g. [Scratch]()), there are no existing toolkits for the development of new VPL's; meaning that developers of these languages are re-writing boiler-plate rendering and syntax management code.
+To address this issue, we present *FlowViz*, a library which supports the development of VPL's by handling all of the low level visualization and language graph details by default. *FlowViz* handles the internals of managing the visual language graph, only requiring developers to specify the types of nodes and constraints between nodes in their VPL.
+Being targeted at flow-based VPL's, this specifically enables the development of end-user programming systems in which the "programming language" consists of a series of interconnected nodes.

 **Paper:**